Illinois Compiled Statutes

 order to be drawn for the amount specified, and to the person named,

 in such notification from the Department.
 Such refund shall be paid by

 the State Treasurer out of the non-home rule municipal retailers'

-The Department shall forthwith pay over to the State Treasurer, ex
+Except as otherwise provided, the Department shall forthwith pay over to the State Treasurer, ex

 As soon as possible after the first day of each month, beginning January 1, 2011, upon certification of the Department of Revenue, the Comptroller shall order transferred, and the Treasurer shall transfer, to the STAR Bonds Revenue Fund the local sales tax increment, as defined in the Innovation Development and Economy Act, collected under this Section during the second preceding calendar month for sales within a STAR bond district.